 - Secondary: due to an underlying condition.
 For example:

 The aetiology of primary anal fissures is not entirely clear.
-It is known they are associated with increased anal tone, although the cause of this is unknown.
+It is known they are associated with increased anal tone (tight anal sphincter muscles), although the cause of this is unknown.
 The subsequent relative ischaemia hinders the healing process.
 In children particularly, withholding of stool to avoid pain may worsen constipation and exacerbate the problem.
 Management options target reducing anal tone.

 Anal pain is experienced on defecation, traditionally described as feeling like passing shards of glass.
 Pain may persist for several hours after passing stool.